CAS-SIAT-XinHai/XinHaiLLM/README.md

-# XinHaiLM
+# XinHaiLLM
-XinHaiLM: A Large Language Model for Emotional Support, Psychological Diagnosis and Treatment
+XinHaiLLM: A Large Language Model for Emotional Support, Psychological Diagnosis and Treatment